 Aged 19 or over and thinking about studying a Level 3 or Level 4 course at Access Creative College?
 You may be able to get an Advanced Learner Loan to pay for it.

 Most learners aged 19 and over, will qualify for these loans from the UK Government.
 It’s easy to apply, your household income isn’t taken into account and there’s no credit check.
 You won’t have to pay anything back until your income is over the repayment threshold.
+Find out more.